Did Former ‘Bachelor’ Ben Higgins And Lauren Bushnell End Engagement?

-Rumors are flying once more among Bachelor nation and this time about Ben Higgins and fiancé Lauren Bushnell.
-Ben and Lauren have continuously been in the spotlight.
-First on The Bachelor and then when they continued their reality television roles on Ben and Lauren: Happily Ever After, which aired in 2016.
+Rumors are flying once more among Bachelor nation and this time about Ben Higgins and fiance Lauren Bushnell.
+Ben and Lauren have continuously been in the spotlight, first on The Bachelor and then when they continued their reality television roles on Ben and Lauren: Happily Ever After, which aired in 2016.
 The couple ultimately decided to postpone their wedding for a bit, but now fans are wondering if there is something more going on.

 A photo posted by Lauren Bushnell (@laurenbushnell) on